gmp26/grunt-panda/README.md

   The separator must start at the beginning of the line.
   If no separator is seen at all, the whole content will be processed.

-* __infile:__ PATH (relative to Gruntfile).
-  Set to "tmp/inputs.md" by default
+#### infile
+Type: `String`
+Default: "tmp/inputs.md"

-  The name of the temporary file used to accumulate multiple input files that are being concatenated before sending them to pandoc
+The path of the temporary file used to accumulate multiple input files that are being concatenated before sending them to pandoc.
+Relative paths are relative to the GruntFile location.

-* __pandocOptions:__ BOOLEAN.
-  Set to "--mathjax" by default
+#### pandocOptions
+Type: `String`
+Default: "--mathjax"

-  Can be used to pass any other options along to pandoc.
+Can be used to pass any other command line options along to pandoc.

-* __separator:__ STRING.
+#### separator
+Type: `String`
-  By default this is set to 2 OS independent line feeds.
+Default: set to two OS independent line feeds.

-* __process:__ STRING.
-  Set to the empty by default.
-Default: empty string This string will be prepended to the beginning of the concatenated output.
-  It is processed using grunt.template.process, using the default options.
+The separator to be inserted between input files that are concatenated before processing by pandoc.

+#### process
+Type: `Boolean` `Object`
+Default: `false`

+Process source files as [templates](http://gruntjs.com/configuring-tasks#templates) before concatenating.

 ### Usage Examples
 ```coffee